 It was designated a “demonstrated effective” program after a prior evaluation found that it increased protective factors and reduced risk factors for child neglect.
 The national cross-site evaluation tested the replication of the Family Connections model and investigated whether it could be implemented effectively with different populations and in different settings.
 Multiple quantitative and qualitative measurements were used to construct site-specific fidelity ratings.
 The cost evaluation examined aggregate data on program expenditures and analyzed case-level costs.

-JBA evaluated eight projects replicating the model, including implementation, outcomes, and cost components.
-The aims of the project were to—
+JBA evaluated eight projects replicating the model, including implementation, outcomes, and cost components, to—

 - Determine the extent to which grantees were able to replicate the Family Connections model with fidelity